Spoiler Alert! If you want to read Tell Anna She’s Safe as a mystery and a thriller, don’t read this page until after you’ve finished the novel.

 Ultimately, I came up with a structure that intertwined the story of Louise’s developing relationship with Brett with the story of my own search for her.
 For Louise’s side of the story, I compressed the timeline but kept the facts and actual circumstances and characterization as much as I could (from what I had learned or knew about Louise), although out of respect for her family’s privacy I changed the details of her family and upbringing.
 For my side of the story, I injected fictional characters and backgrounds and relationships into the real circumstances of my search and changed the deep-trance psychic assistance into dreams and visions experienced by the main character, Ellen (though some of her dreams are similar to actual ones I had).

 I finally completed the novel in 2005, a full decade after Louise went missing.
 I spent the next five years looking for a publisher—and then an agent—getting nowhere.
 I live in a rural area nowhere near publishers or agents, but, ironically and wonderfully, I found my publisher through—in fact, in—my local book club, which had kindly agreed to read and review the manuscript as a book club choice.
-One of the members was Luciana Ricciutelli, who happens to be the editor-in-chief of Inanna Publications.
+One of the members was Luciana Ricciutelli (now sadly deceased), who happened to be the editor-in-chief of Inanna Publications.
 She came to the meeting with something I was not expecting but will always be grateful for: an offer to publish.

 Although it took 16 years after Louise disappeared before the novel was published—much longer than I ever anticipated—it became clear that it was the perfect time to release the story.
 Around the same time that Tell Anna received official acceptance for publication, two documentaries about the case were televised.
 One was an episode of a Canadian TV crime series called Murder She Solved, the other an episode of a U.S. series called Hardcover Mysteries.
 It seemed the stars were aligning for the world to hear Louise’s important story at last.